c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### Protocol Buffers

 Protocol Buffers (Protobuf) is a multi-language serialization framework designed to encode structured data into a compact binary format (also being developed by Google).
 The resulting binary messages are suitable not only for high-performance network transmission but also for persistent data storage.
-Each message consists of fields that have a required *type*, *name*, *identifier*, and fields can also include optional *attributes*.
-Messages are defined in *.proto* files, which are processed by the Protobuf compiler (*protoc*) to generate strongly typed domain objects in the target programming language.
+Each message consists of fields that have a required *type*, *name*, and *identifier*, and fields can also include optional *attributes*.
+Messages are defined in *.proto* files, which are processed by the Protobuf compiler to generate strongly typed domain objects in the target programming language.
 Protobuf also provides runtime libraries for each supported language that manage serialization between in-memory objects and the binary format.

 ```